 Communicate value proposition early

-Use visual storytelling (especially journalist imagery)
+Use visual storytelling

 Offer guided tours but allow skipping

-Prime users before asking for permissions
+Prime users before asking for permissions (e.g. push notifications)

 Internal Data Analysis

-UX Best Practices Research
+UX Best Practices & Activation Research

 Identified key principles for effective onboarding: